Final Analysis

 The inciting incident occurs at 15 minutes when Isaac meets Diana's sister Heather Evans at a gallery opening and is immediately drawn to her.
 She describes terrifying pathological episodes and her controlling husband Jimmy..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Isaac chooses to begin treating Heather and simultaneously enters into an affair with her, crossing the ethical boundary and entering a dangerous new world., moving from reaction to action.
+This indicates the protagonist's commitment to Isaac chooses to begin treating Heather and simultaneously enters into an affair with her, crossing the ethical boundary and entering a dangerous new world., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat During a violent confrontation, Heather kills her husband Jimmy during what appears to be one of her pathological episodes.
+Notably, this crucial beat During a violent confrontation, Heather kills her husband Jimmy during what appears to be one of her pathological episodes.
 Isaac believes he witnessed her condition, but the stakes have escalated to murder., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, Isaac discovers the truth: Heather and Diana conspired to manipulate him.
-Heather never had a pathological condition—it was an elaborate scheme to murder Jimmy and use Isaac's testimony as cover., reveals the protagonist at their lowest point.
+Heather never had a pathological condition—it was an elaborate scheme to murder Jimmy and use Isaac's testimony as cover., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 79% of the runtime.
 Isaac synthesizes his psychiatric knowledge with the evidence of the conspiracy.
 He realizes he must use his understanding of psychology to expose the truth and turn the manipulation against the manipulators., demonstrating the transformation achieved throughout the journey.